teaconmc/VoteMe/README.md

 ### `GET /v1/vote_lists`

 Fetch a collection of all the vote lists.
-Example Response:
+Example response:

 ```json
 [